Layout components

 CSS Grid and Flexbox are popular layout techniques that enable designers to create responsive and adaptive layouts:

 • CSS Grid: Ideal for two-dimensional layouts, it allows for precise positioning of elements.
-With properties such as grid-template-columns and grid-template-rows, developers can create intricate designs that scale well based on screen size.
+With properties such as grid-template-columns and grid-template-rows, developers can create intricate designs that Scale well based on screen size.

 • Flexbox: Primarily used for one-dimensional layouts, Flexbox is excellent for aligning items along a single axis (row or column).
-It simplifies aligning items within a container and is particularly useful for navigation bars and buttons.
+It simplifies aligning items within a Container and is particularly useful for navigation bars and buttons.

 Breakpoints and Responsiveness